alex-lt-kong/network-protocols/kafka/00_kafka-commands/1_multiple-brokers.md

 offsets.topic.replication.factor=3
 transaction.state.log.replication.factor=3
-# the above two items are said to make sure the even if a broker is down, Kafka can still be operational
+# the above two items are said to make sure that even if a broker is down, Kafka can still be operational

 auto.create.topics.enable=false (optional)
 ```